soyzmy/Part-A---Building-A-Dashboard-With-IBM-Cognos-Analytics/README.md

-# Part-A-Building-A-Dashboard-With-IBM-Cognos-Analytics
+# Peer-Graded Assignment
-This is Meng-yuan's Peer-Graded Assignment (Part A).
+This is Meng-yuan's Peer-Graded Assignment (Part A and Part B).